-DOH has reviewed the analytical results of soil, groundwater, and sediment samples taken from the site.
-DOH identified PAHs, some metals, and petroleum hydrocarbons to be chemicals of potential concern.
+Department of Health has reviewed the analytical results of soil, groundwater, and sediment samples taken from the site.
+We identified PAHs, some metals, and petroleum hydrocarbons to be chemicals of potential concern.
 Several data gaps were identified in assessing risks to potentially exposed populations.
-DOH estimated exposures to PAHs in beach sediments for 1) residents who live adjacent to the site, 2) shoreline visitors during summer, and 3) homeless people who frequently trespass and temporarily live on the site.
+Department of Health estimated exposures to PAHs in beach sediments for 1) residents who live adjacent to the site, 2) shoreline visitors during summer, and 3) homeless people who frequently trespass and temporarily live on the site.
 Other exposure pathways will be addressed in future assessments as more data become available.

-DOH reached six conclusions in this public health assessment:
+Department of Health reached five conclusions in this public health assessment:

 - 1. Trespassing on the site could result in physical injury.
 This is an urgent public health hazard.
 Several physical hazards are present at the site. - 2.
 Touching or accidentally ingesting sediments for more than a year could harm the health of children or adults.
-PAHs exceed the EPA cancer risk range of $1 \times 10^{-4}$ to $1 \times 10^{-6}$ . - 3.
-DOH cannot conclude if trespassers are touching contaminated soils at the site.
+PAHs exceed the EPA cancer risk range of 1×10^{-4} to 1×10^{-6} . - 3.
+Department of Health cannot conclude if trespassers are touching contaminated soils at the site.
 The nature and extent of soil contamination are not known.
 Future land use may lead to contact with the soil.
 More soil sample data will be collected during EPA's upcoming RI. - 4.
-DOH cannot conclude if people are being exposed to contaminants from eating fish or shellfish harvested at the site.
+Department of Health cannot conclude if people are being exposed to contaminants from eating fish or shellfish harvested at the site.
 Shellfish and fish tissue data are needed to assess any potential health threat. - 5.
-DOH cannot conclude if people are being exposed to contaminants in blackberries collected at the site.
-Neither soil samples near blackberry bushes nor blackberry potential contaminant data are available to assess this potential health threat. - 6.
 No one is drinking the contaminated groundwater located in the vicinity of the site.
 No harm is expected.